Chaos Zero Nightmare: Tressa Guide – Build, Role and Teams

 Step 1: Create Shadow Daggers first

-Your first priority is not the finisher.
-It is dagger generation.
-Public build advice repeatedly points to cards and upgrade paths that create more Shadow Daggers or make the setup cheaper and smoother.
-That is the real engine.
-Without enough daggers in circulation, Tressa is just an average debuff attacker.
-With them, she starts chaining cheap attacks in a way that lets Agony ramp very quickly.
+Your first priority is dagger generation, not the finisher.
+Lean into every card and upgrade path that creates more Shadow Daggers or makes the setup cheaper.
+Without enough daggers in circulation, Tressa is an average debuff attacker.
+With them, she chains cheap attacks fast enough to ramp Agony in a single turn.

-If you are choosing between a flashy damage bump and an upgrade that increases dagger creation, the dagger option is usually the better long-term pick.
-Tressa scales from volume.
-More small hits means more Agony application, and more Agony means your payoff cards hit closer to their intended ceiling.
+When you are choosing between a flat damage bump and an upgrade that increases dagger creation, take the daggers.
+Tressa scales from volume: more small hits means more Agony, and more Agony means your payoff cards land closer to their ceiling.

 Step 2: Turn free attacks into Agony stacks

-Once the daggers are online, the goal is to convert that attack count into debuff pressure.
-This is where Curse or similar debuff amplification matters.
-One guide specifically notes that Curse causes subsequent Attack cards to inflict extra Agony for a turn.
-In practical terms, that means a turn with Curse plus a pile of Shadow Daggers is not just a chip-damage turn; it becomes the turn that sets up your entire burst window.
+Once the daggers are online, convert that attack count into debuff pressure.
+This is where Curse earns its slot: Curse causes your subsequent Attack cards to inflict extra Agony for a turn.
+A turn with Curse active plus a pile of Shadow Daggers is not a chip-damage turn — it is the turn that loads your entire burst window.

-This is the most common Tressa mistake: players spend their daggers too early without first improving the Agony output of that sequence.
-If your hand lets you choose, apply the debuff amplifier before you start firing the free attacks.
-The difference between an ordinary dagger chain and a boosted dagger chain is usually the difference between “respectable damage” and “this character suddenly took over the fight.”
+This is the most common Tressa mistake: spending daggers before improving the Agony output of the sequence.
+If your hand lets you, apply the debuff amplifier before you start firing the free attacks.
+That single ordering decision is usually the gap between “respectable damage” and “she just took over the fight.”

 Step 3: Cash out with Vital Attack

 Do not fire Vital Attack just because it is in hand.
-Fire it when the enemy is already carrying enough Agony to justify the cash-out.
-Tressa’s whole kit makes more sense when you think of the finisher as the last step of a loaded sequence, not a generic damage card you play on curve.
+Fire it when the enemy is already carrying enough Agony to justify the payoff.
+Treat the finisher as the last step of a loaded sequence, never a generic card you play on curve.

 Best upgrade and card priorities

-The upgrade that comes up most often is Shadow Reload, especially the version that creates Shadow Daggers when healing occurs.
-Multiple sources describe stacked copies of that effect as a major output spike, because one heal action can start feeding several extra daggers back into the loop.
-That is why Tressa discussions often drift into healing support and card cycling instead of staying purely on raw attack stats.
+The standout upgrade is Shadow Reload — specifically the version that creates Shadow Daggers whenever healing occurs.
+One heal action can feed several extra daggers straight back into the loop, which is why strong Tressa builds drift toward healing support and card cycling instead of staying purely on raw attack stats.

 • Prioritize dagger generation over small flat damage boosts.

-• Value debuff amplification because it multiplies your dagger turns instead of slightly improving one hit.
+• Value debuff amplification — it multiplies an entire dagger turn instead of improving one hit.

 • Treat Vital Attack as a payoff card, not your opener.

-• Epiphany or upgrade branches that reduce setup friction are often stronger than branches that only pad front-loaded damage.
+• Favor upgrade branches that reduce setup friction over branches that only pad front-loaded damage.

 FinalBoss // Gear